 Method of payment

-Payments are made by way of a Marine Advisor checks but, when the amounts are sizable, they are completed by bank drafts or by wire transfer (electronic funds transfers).
+Payments are made by way of a Marine Advisor check but, when the amounts are sizable, they are completed by bank drafts or by wire transfer (electronic funds transfers).

-It’s fast, effective and safe.
-Also, a confirmation of completed transfer (date, hour, minute) is issued by the system in the few seconds following the arrival of the money at the other end.
+They are fast, effective and safe.
+Also, a confirmation of completed transfer (date, hour, minute) is issued by the system in the few seconds following the arrival of the money at its destination.

 The broker's or seller’s bank will receives the money within two (2) to four (4) hours after the initiation of the transfer.
 (The cutoff time is 14:00 hour for transfers in Canada, the working days and 13:00 hour between Canada and USA, working days in both countries).
-Transfers in Europe sometimes take at least 24 hours.
+Transfers in Europe sometimes take more than 48 hours.

 Certified checks or drafts in United States